Skip to Content

 There is growing demand for professional skills in the primary industries..
 The 2014 MPI People Powered report forecast growing demand and up to 50,000 more jobs in this sector.

-Massey’s agribusiness staff are internationally-renowned for their research and teaching and learning methods.
-You will be working with internationally-recognised specialists, for example:
+Massey’s agribusiness staff are renowned for their research and teaching and learning methods.
+You will be working with specialists, for example:

 Nicola Shadbolt is Professor of Farm & Agribusiness Management and the DairyNZ Chair in Farm Business Management.
 She holds board positions in the International Food & Agribusiness Management Association, Fonterra Cooperative and various farming entities.